liftconfig/liftconfig.github.io/docs/about/office-setup.md

 As mentioned above, this is used with sidecar for extra screen real estate.
 Usually I'll keep Teams or Outlook open on the iPad.
 Being able to disconnect it at the end of the day and use it as a regular tablet is also a big benefit.
 I've found it's an invaluable tool for studying on the go (PDFs, Notion, Udemy etc).
 I'll likely be looking to upgrade to a 12.9" when the 2024 models are available.

 > As a side note: I'm not a fan of Safari, but I've found synced tab groups to be very useful to maintain tab consistency across the laptop, tablet, and phone.
-The tab sync implementation I've seen on other browsers don't seem to be as good at maintaining open tabs or as quick to update tab state.
+The tab sync implementation I've seen on other browsers doesn't seem to be as good at maintaining open tabs or as quick to update tab state.

 ### Headphones: AirPods Pro